Definition

 Cross-browser testing is a type of compatibility testing, which ensures an application or software integrates as intended with interfacing hardware or software.
 Compatibility testing can cover hardware, operating systems and devices.

 There are hundreds of versions of desktop browsers, as well as mobile browsers for iOS and Android.
-Each browser has varying levels of support for technologies, such as CSS or JavaScript programming languages.
+Each browser has varying levels of support for technologies such as cascading style sheets (CSS) or JavaScript programming languages.
 Cross-browser testing aims to identify defects that can negatively affect how an end user views or interacts with a site or page.

 A web development team prioritizes certain audiences -- and the respective browsers they expect them to use -- during the project planning stage.
 The team can identify potential concerns before the project begins based on those preferences.
 Likewise, it can determine which browsers are less important to test, such as deprecated versions of desktop browsers.